 Production Payroll Accounting: Professional Certificate

-The Center for Africana Futures Community Education Program, in partnership with Entertainment Partners, Cast and Crew, GreenSlate, and the leading film, television, and entertainment professionals, will provide a 16-week Production Payroll Accounting Certificate curriculum.
+The Center for Africana Futures Community Education Program, in partnership with Entertainment Partners, Cast and Crew, and leading film, television, and entertainment professionals, provides a 16-week Production Payroll Accounting Certificate curriculum.

-• Access and training with proprietary software
+• Access and training with proprietary coursework

-• Mock exams and application exercises
+• Application exercises and Mock exams

-• Guest lectures from prominent Production Accountants and Industry Experts
+• Guest lectures from prominent Industry Experts

 How to Apply and Program Cost